-The Nef Family Chair of Political Economy was established with a leadership gift to Augustana College from Rudy and Marilyn Nef of Milbank, S.D.
+The Nef Family Chair of Political Economy was established with a leadership gift to Augustana from Rudy and Marilyn Nef of Milbank, S.D.
 The position will advance the study of market economies and representative democracies, both within the campus community and in the general public.
 Dr. Robert E. Wright, acclaimed writer and economic historian, is the first holder of the Nef Family Chair of Political Economy.
-He helps instruct on business, economics, history, and government for the College.
+He helps instruct on business, economics, history, and government for the University.

 Dr. Robert E. Wright received his BA in history from Buffalo State College in 1990, his MA in history from State University of New York at Buffalo in 1994, and his PhD from SUNY at Buffalo in 1997.
 Before coming to Augustana, Dr. Wright served as Clinical Associate Professor of Economics at the Stern School of Business, New York University.
 He was also a guest curator for the Museum of American Finance.
 Dr. Wright has written for Barron’s, The Chronicle of Higher Education, Forbes.com, and other prominent publications.
 He has appeared on National Public Radio, C-SPAN, and BBC, as well as several South Dakota stations.